An exuberant suburb of Philadelphia, full of history, entertainment, delectable cuisine, and unique shopping.

 For those seeking an active lifestyle, Tyler State Park offers access to miles of hiking trails through the Pennsylvania forests, while Newtown Athletic Club provides exercise classes, pools, a lazy river, and a basketball court.
 The community also has numerous other fitness options, including Orangetheory, Club Pilates Yoga LIT, and Barre3.

-Newtown is served by the Council Rock district, which features a number of the top-rated schools in Pennsylvania.
+The Newtown Area is served by the Council Rock district, which features a number of the top-rated schools in Pennsylvania.
+The school district offers a fantastic interactive map that allows you to search a given street address to indicate the assigned district school.